YotpoLtd/yotpo-kafka/README.md

   end
 ```
 * BROKER = Our Kafka Server
-* TOPIC_NAME = Name of the topic to publish to
+* TOPIC_NAME = Name of the topic to publish to (or an array of topics)
-* GROUP_ID = Consumer will be part of consumer group with given id
+* GROUP_ID = Consumer will be part of consumer group with given id (should be one or exactly as many topics you give)
 * CONSUMER_CLASS = Class that handles the received messages

 Retry Mechanism of Consumer: